 So we’re going to do just that.
-Let’s take a look at how to define gratitude and how you can use it to make a measurable difference this holiday season.
-Even, and perhaps especially, if your holidays are more hectic than harmonious.
+Let’s take a look at how to define gratitude and how you can use it to make a measurable difference this year.
+Even, and perhaps especially, if your year is more hectic than harmonious.

 More Than Thankful: How to Define Gratitude